Google Suncatcher - An analysis

 Watching the new frontier

 Scepticism is common, yet the success of Starlink shows that space technology can surprise us.
-Even isro is now studying orbital datacentres.
+Even ISRO is now studying orbital datacentres.
 This shift might be the only way to meet the future of AI processing demand.

 Summary

-Google’s Project Suncatcher aims to move ai workloads to solar-powered satellite clusters in orbit.
+Google’s Project Suncatcher aims to move AI workloads to solar-powered satellite clusters in orbit.
 By utilizing orbital energy, researchers hope to solve terrestrial power shortages.
 While heat and cost are major hurdles, this vision could redefine how we build and scale future machine learning infrastructure.

 Food for thought